 Cross Defaults.
 Under CenterPoint Energy's revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$50 million by us will cause a default.
-Pursuant to the indenture governing CenterPoint Energy's senior notes, a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million will cause a default.
-As of December 31, 2007, CenterPoint Energy had six series of senior notes aggregating \$1.4 billion in principal amount outstanding under this indenture.
+In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of February 13, 2009, provide that a payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
 A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facilities.